 Even if you don't want to add any cannabis flower to your tea recipe (or don’t have any left to add), stems still make a great cup of tea.
 Check out our recipe here.

 Before the stems are ready for brewing, you'll need to decarb them first.
 Decarboxylation is the chemical process in which heat converts THCA to THC, which is actually the cannabinoid that gets you high.
-This happens naturally when you smoke weed, but when you're using excess weed or stems (or both!) to make your marijuana tea, you'll need to decarb them first.
+This happens naturally when you smoke weed, but when you're using excess weed or stems (or both!) to make your cannabis tea, you'll need to decarb them first.

 Make Cannabutter & Edibles